 Third party players

-Through using direct HLS, the door can be opened to utilize a player that is not IBM Cloud Video or Ustream based.
-While the provided solution by IBM Cloud Video has a lot of features, from real-time tracking to support for Flash fallback, there can be scenarios where a third party player is preferred.
+Through using direct HLS, the door can be opened to utilize a player that is not IBM based.
+While the provided solution by IBM Watson Media has a lot of features, from real-time tracking to support for Flash fallback, there can be scenarios where a third party player is preferred.
 This can include sunk costs from prior development, general preferences for certain players and or have a heavy focus on monetization features.